- Like

 What are Cherries?

 Cherries are native to Europe, western Asia, and northern Africa.
-In India, the fruit grows in the cold states like Himachal Pradesh, Jammu, and Kashmir.
-The tree takes 3-4 years from the planting to start bearing fruits that are red to peach in color with tarty and sweet flavor.
+In India, the fruit grows in cold states like Himachal Pradesh, Jammu, and Kashmir.
+The tree takes 3-4 years from the planting to start bearing fruits that are red to peach in color with a tarty and sweet flavor.

 How to Grow Cherry Fruit?